dojo/docs/quickstart/events.rst

      </div>
   </div>

-Clicking the spinner widget predictably causes it's _onFocus event to fire (as the widget is actually getting keyboard focus).
+Clicking the spinner widget predictably causes it's focused attribute to become true (as the widget is actually getting keyboard focus).
-However, clicking the arrows of the spinner also causes it's _onFocus event to fire, even though technically that removes keyboard focus (at least on some browsers).
+However, clicking the arrows of the spinner also causes it's focused attribute to become true, even though technically that removes keyboard focus (at least on some browsers).

-In addition, clicking or tabbing to the spinner widget also cause an _onFocus event on the ContentPane and TabContainer, since they are ancestors of the Spinner widget.
+In addition, clicking or tabbing to the spinner widget also cause the focused attribute on the ContentPane and TabContainer to become true, since they are ancestors of the Spinner widget.
-At any point in time there's a stack of active widgets, and dijit keeps track of that stack and fires _onFocus and _onBlur events as each widget joins or leaves the stack.
+At any point in time there's a stack of active widgets, and dijit keeps track of that stack and sets each widget's focused attribute to true or false as each widget joins or leaves the stack.

-Note that you should connect to _onFocus and _onBlur events rather than overriding them.

 High level events